-Here you can find the most important changes for domestic routes that will go into effect on 9 December 2018.
+Here you can find the most important changes for domestic routes that will go into effect on 15 December 2019.

 Shorter travel time

-Several routes will feature shorter travel times:
+Several routes now have a shorter travel time:

 Longer travel time

-Several routes will have longer travel times:
+Several routes will now have a longer travel time:

 New departure times

 The departure times have changed for several routes:

 - During peak hours, travellers between Deventer/Apeldoorn and Amsterdam Centraal can transfer to the opposite platform at Amersfoort Centraal, which means that the travel time to Amsterdam Centraal will remain the same.

 - During off-peak hours, the Intercity from Amsterdam Centraal will continue on to Deventer only once per hour.
 During the hours when the Intercity Berlijn runs, the Intercity will not continue past Amersfoort Centraal.